 - Students can access social services without difficulty as needed.
-Social workers have sufficient knowledge of student matters. - The city of Tampere will offer timely and high-quality student healthcare services to the exchange students who are entitled to municipal services - also in English. - Doctor's appointments will be free of charge in municipal healthcare. - The city and the FSHS work in close cooperation with TREY, Tamko, and the rest of the university community in matters related to the health and welfare of students.
+Social workers have sufficient knowledge of student matters. - The Wellbeing Services County of Pirkanmaa will offer timely and highquality student healthcare services to the exchange students who are entitled to municipal services also in English. - · Doctor's appointments will be free of charge in healthcare. - The city, the Wellbeing Services County of Pirkanmaa and the FSHS work in close cooperation with TREY, Tamko, and the rest of the university community in matters related to the health and welfare of students.
 Students will be referred to the services they need, regardless of the service provider.
+If necessary, students can also be referred to the services of third-sector actors. - Students have access to preventive, low-threshold services that support their health and well-being. - The availability of mental health services will be guaranteed by ensuring sufficient resources and improving the division of responsibilities between service providers. - The city, the Wellbeing Services County of Pirkanmaa, the FSHS, Tampere University, and other actors must promote students' mental health in cooperation with the Student Union, with focus on preventive services.

-- Students have access to preventive, low-threshold services that support their health and well-being. - The availability of mental health services will be guaranteed by ensuring sufficient resources and improving the division of responsibilities between service providers. - The city, the FSHS, Tampere University, and other actors must promote students' mental health in cooperation with the Student Union, with focus on preventive services. - The support systems must prevent mental health problems.
-If people experience problems with their mental health, they must be able to access services easily and quickly. - Kela-funded psychotherapy will be fully free of charge for people under 30. - Campus restaurant services will offer a varied selection and contribute to sustainable development.
+- The support systems must prevent mental health problems.
+If people experience problems with their mental health, they must be able to access services easily and quickly. - Kela-funded psychotherapy will be fully free of charge for people under 30 and for students. - Campus restaurant services will offer a varied selection and offer meals also during the evenings and weekends.